KuKuK-Interviews and more

 I was in my mid-twenties and wanted to make a new start with my life.
 I decided to go on a European adventure, seeing that French and Spanish had been my major subjects in college.
 I had about a year and a half to prepare for the trip.
 I didn’t have much money, so I worked to save up enough to cover my travel, accomodation and food expenses.

 During that time, I completely relished the planning: how to travel and find accomodations that were not expensive; where I wanted to go (the walls of my room were covered in maps of all kinds); what I needed to take.

 My original destinations were Great Britain, France, Italy and Austria.
-If I would have enough time and funds left, then I also wanted to go to Spain.
+If I had enough time and funds left, then I also wanted to go to Spain.
 That meant five countries, each with its own language.
 I wouldn’t have room for four dictionaries in my solitary piece of luggage, an old army backpack given to me by my brother Geoff.
-I suddenly had a flash of inspiration to make my own dictionary in five languages.
-And this long before there were computers everywhere!
+I suddenly had a flash of inspiration to make my own dictionary in five languages- and this long before there were computers everywhere!

 I have to confess that prior to starting this project, I was a TV junkie, and not very choosy, at that.
 This idea fascinated me so much that I lost interest in almost everything else.
 But how was I supposed to begin this huge undertaking?

-The first step was buying an array of supplies: lots of paper, pens with eraseable ink, Tipp-X, small ring binders with the appropriate paper, adhesive labels and German and Italian dictionaries.
-I already had ones in French and Spanish.
+The first step was buying an array of supplies: lots of paper, pens with eraseable ink, Wite Out, small ring binders with the appropriately sized paper, adhesive labels and German and Italian dictionaries.
+I already had them in French and Spanish.

 I spent many hours writing down English words, which I considered to be necessary.
 That task alone was a lot of fun.
 The next step was even better.
 I wrote the English words on the paper so that I had room to add the equivalents in the other four languages.